All Russian Co-operative Society: Arcos affair of 1927

-On 31 March 1927, SIS (that is, MI6) passed evidence to MI5, courtesy of an informant inside Arcos, that Arcos had illegally procured and copied a classified Signals Training manual from the Aldershot military base.
+On 31 March 1927, the Secret Intelligence Service (MI6) passed evidence to MI5, courtesy of an informant inside Arcos, that Arcos had illegally procured and copied a classified Signals Training manual from the Aldershot military base.
 The British secret service also had testimony that the basement of 49 Moorgate contained photostat apparatus, for the purpose of photographing stolen secret documents.

 At 16:20 on 12 May 1927, a large force of uniformed and plain-clothes police officers entered the headquarters of Arcos and the Soviet Trade Delegation, located at 49 Moorgate in London known as the Russia House or Soviet House.
 The police took possession of the telephone exchange, detained all employees, and made a thorough search of documents on the premises.
 Drilling machinery was brought in to open locked rooms and strongboxes.
 They immediately proceeded to the basement they had been tipped off about, recovered numerous classified documents, found it to be rigged with numerous anti-intruder devices and notices forbidding entry, for which the employees had no satisfactory explanation.

 A secret cypher room was discovered, that had no door handle and could only be entered with a key, wherein workers were hurriedly engaged in burning papers.
 A struggle then ensued when police tried to wrest remaining papers from staff.
 The chief of this room then attempted to pocket a list, which on inspection detailed cover addresses used for secret communication with the communist parties of the North and South American, African and Australasian continents.
 A considerable number of documents were removed from the building in the course of the investigation.
 The raid and subsequent diplomatic incident subsequently became known as the Arcos affair.